tytydraco/yessleep/out/I_work_at_the_Brookside_Nursing_Home_Something_is_hunting_me.md

 No. *Lunged*.

 Her body shot toward me with unnatural speed, and before I could even react, her bony fingers were digging into the sides of my temples.
 Her nails felt like daggers, pressing into my skin as her crazed eyes locked onto mine, wide and hungry.
 Her yellowed teeth gleamed in the dim light, strands of saliva hanging between them like a spiders web.
-I could feel her hot breath on my neck, the stench of something rancid and foul filling my nostrils.
+I could feel her hot breath on my neck, the stench of something foul filling my nostrils.

 ***“Do you remember,***” she whispered, her voice low and guttural, ***“how she kissed your forehead?
 Oh, so sweetly.
 You loved that, didn’t you?!”***

 I couldn’t breathe.
 It felt as if the world had narrowed to just her and I in this moment, this twisted and terrible moment.

 Suddenly, my body jerked into motion, my fight-or-flight instincts kicking in.
 I jumped up from the chair, heart pounding in my chest, gasping for air.
 Miss E collapsed to the floor, her body writhing as she burst into laughter - laughter that was just wrong.
-It was ragged, frantic, like she couldn’t catch her breath.
+It was ragged and frantic, like she couldn’t catch her breath.
 The sound was horrendous, almost as if the air around us was being sucked away, leaving only that laugh to fill the space.

 ***“Ha ha ha.
 Awww.
 Don’t want to play with mommy, darling?”***